desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 Parental Agent (assuming that the Child delegation's NS records are `ns1.example.net` and `ns2.example.net`)

-1. checks that the Child zone is not yet securely delegated;
+1. checks that the Child domain is not yet securely delegated;

 2. queries CDS/CDNSKEY records for `example.co.uk` directly from
    `ns1.example.net` and `ns2.example.net`;

-3. queries the CDS/CDNSKEY records located at (see (#signalingnames))
+3. queries and validates the CDS/CDNSKEY records located at (see (#signalingnames))

 ```
 example.co.uk._dsauth.ns1.example.net